ga-curriculum/javascript-array-iterator-methods/map/README.md

 Remember, the callback function we write will be called once for each element in the array.
 Under the hood, the engine will be passing arguments for each of these three parameters once for every iteration through the array.

-An easy way to examine what these parameters correspond to is to simply log the values (feel free to copy this code):
+An easy way to examine what these parameters correspond to is to log the values:

 ```javascript
 const array = ['apple','banana','orange']